geopython/pycsw/docs/administration.rst

 .. code-block:: bash

-  pycsw-admin.py -c load_records -f default.cfg -p /path/to/records
+  pycsw-admin.py load-records --config default.cfg --path /path/to/records

 This will import all ``*.xml`` records from ``/path/to/records`` into the database specified in ``default.cfg`` (``repository.database``).
 Passing ``-r`` to the script will process ``/path/to/records`` recursively.
 Passing ``-y`` to the script will force overwrite existing metadata with the same identifier.
 Note that ``-p`` accepts either a directory path or single file.